Weight Based Dosage Calculator

 Where:

-Weight-based dosing finds the exact amount of medicine a patient needs by matching the drug amount to their body size.
-This method is vital because it ensures safety, preventing small patients from receiving too much or large patients from receiving too little.
+Weight-based dosing finds the estimated amount of medicine a patient needs by matching the drug amount to their body size.
+This method is important because it supports informed decision-making, preventing small patients from receiving too much or large patients from receiving too little.

 What Your Dosage and Volume Means

-The resulting numbers tell you exactly how much liquid medicine to give in a single dose and the total amount needed for the day.
+The resulting numbers tell you an estimate of how much liquid medicine to give in a single dose and the total amount needed for the day.
 These figures translate the doctor's prescription into a measurable action you can take using a syringe or cup.

 Pediatric Dosing